 A Charged-off account does not mean the debt is no longer owed (unless you file for bankruptcy).
 Creditors still retain the right to collect the full amount of debt either through internal collections, lawsuit, sell or transfer to debt collector.
+Once the statute of limitations has run, you cannot be legally made to pay the debt.
+Plus, after 7 years, the debt can no longer appear on your credit reports.

 QUESTION: Thank you so much for the clarification.
 The debt shows charged off/wrote off profit/loss.
 It was sold to a debt collector but I got them removed months ago and just randomly the main creditor reopened it as charged off.
 Can I dispute the open status on the charge off?